quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_13-54-35.png)

-This extract the each value individually from the 'Request Content' field in the Work Queue Item, it now become available values in RPA to use while automating the data entry.
+This extracts each value individually from the 'Request Content' field in the Work Queue Item, making them available as values in RPA to use during the data entry automation.

-Now we are going to create new global variable then we will assign the values from the properties we just created.
+Next, we will create a new global variable and assign the values from the properties we just created.

 In the Project Explorer, right click on **global Objects**, then click **Create a Variable**

 ![Alt text](img/2023-10-02_13-58-13.png)

-Scroll done to show the **Variable** object, select it, then under **Properties** set the Name field to **BuildingLocation** instead if Variable
+Scroll down to show the **Variable** object, select it, then under **Properties** set the Name field to **BuildingLocation** instead if Variable

 ![Alt text](img/2023-10-02_13-59-33.png)

-Repeat this to create 8 global variable and use this value to name them (you already created the one named **BuildingLocation)
+Repeat this process to create eight global variables, and use these values as their names (note that you've already created the one named BuildingLocation).

  | Property:|
    |-------|